willianantunes/willianantunes.com/content/blog/2022/03/2022-03-20-caching-jwks-using-redis-with-django.md

 This discovery part is crucial.
 Knowing this, we can override the method responsible for this process, including the cache method in between.

-Looking at [the constructor method of ***PyJWKClient***](https://github.com/jpadilla/pyjwt/blob/6a624f42112661d1e4ea43ce7a78a9d6c693644b/jwt/jwks_client.py#L12-L17), it does nothing.
+Looking at [the constructor method of ***PyJWKClient***](https://github.com/jpadilla/pyjwt/blob/6a624f42112661d1e4ea43ce7a78a9d6c693644b/jwt/jwks_client.py#L12-L17), it does not call the JWKS endpoint.
 So, next, the client retrieves the `key_id` [during the authenticate method execution](https://github.com/willianantunes/tutorials/blob/28cff84a2dfe7b09d0bbb632a3ee3e2357740549/2022/03/authentication-django-rest-framework/authentication_django_rest_framework/apps/core/api/authentication/authentications.py#L43) through the method `get_signing_key_from_jwt`.
-This method eventually calls [`fetch_data`](https://github.com/jpadilla/pyjwt/blob/6a624f42112661d1e4ea43ce7a78a9d6c693644b/jwt/jwks_client.py#L19-L21), and this one requests the JWKS endpoint.
+This method eventually calls [`fetch_data`](https://github.com/jpadilla/pyjwt/blob/6a624f42112661d1e4ea43ce7a78a9d6c693644b/jwt/jwks_client.py#L19-L21), and this procedure requests the JWKS endpoint.
 Look at its implementation:

 ```python
 def fetch_data(self) -> Any: